-Note: The Department of Education, Skills and Employment (the department) has aimed to ensure the information in this publication is consistent with the VET Student Loans Act 2016 (the Act) and the VET Student Loans Rules 2016 (the Rules).
+Note: The Department of Employment and Workplace Relations (the department) has aimed to ensure the information in this publication is consistent with the VET Student Loans Act 2016 (the Act) and the VET Student Loans Rules 2016 (the Rules).
 If there are any inconsistencies between this publication and the Act or Rules, the Act and Rules take precedence.

-In addition, the information contained in this booklet is correct as at the time of publication (December 2020) and subject to change.
-For the latest information on the VET Student Loans program, refer to the the department's website.
+In addition, the information contained in this booklet is correct as at the time of publication and subject to change.
+For the latest information on the VET Student Loans program, refer to the the VET Student Loans webpage.